Fall 2020 Semester Statement FAQ's

 Do I need to pay my bill in full by the due date?

-No. Lycoming College offers Tuition Payment Plans administered by Higher One as a convenient way to pay tuition!
+No. Lycoming College offers Tuition Payment Plans administered by Nelnet Business Solutions' Enterprise system as a convenient way to pay tuition!
 Payment plans offer manageable ways to pay your tuition in monthly installments, rather than one lump sum, and can be used to cover your entire bill, or just the portion remaining after grants, loans, and financial aid.
 This plan must be set up before the due date of the bill in order to prevent a late fee.
-Call 1-800-635-0120 for more information or visit the payment plan website and select Enroll now to enroll on-line.

 Tuition Payment Plan